On the existence of optimizers for nonlinear time-frequency concentration problems: the Wigner distribution: Proof of Theorem

 hence showing that \(\pi(z_0)f_{j_0}\) is an optimizer.

-On the other hand, if the profile decomposition does not contain a pure profile (i.e., \(\|f_{j_0}\|_{L^2}^2=0\)) we must examine the cross terms.
+On the other hand, if no compact profile exists we must examine the cross terms.
 Since every inequality is an equality in the above chain, for each pair $(j,j') \in \cJ$ we must have